-The BLACKSWAN Foundation and IRDiRC, the International Rare Diseases Research Consortium, are glad to announce the RE(ACT) Congress and IRDiRC Conference 2021 – Berlin, Germany 13-16 January.
+The BLACKSWAN Foundation and IRDiRC, the International Rare Diseases Research Consortium hosted online the first-time joint event RE(ACT) Congress and IRDiRC Conference 2021 – 13-15 January.

-This joint event will continue the RE(ACT) Congress series (6th edition) and IRDiRC Conference series (4th edition).
-It aims to bring together scientific leaders and experts and young scientists from a variety of breakthrough scientific fields to present cutting-edge research, exchange ideas, and discuss policies related to rare diseases research.
-Patients and patient organizations, who are committed to research, will also be in attendance to share their experiences and perspectives.
+This joint event continued the IRDiRC Conference series (4th edition) and the RE(ACT) Congress series (6th edition).
+It aimed to bring together scientific leaders and experts, and young scientists from various breakthrough scientific fields to present cutting-edge research, exchange ideas, and discuss policies related to rare diseases research.
+Patients and patient organizations committed to research were also in attendance to share their experiences and perspectives.

-The joint edition of the 6th edition of the RE(ACT) Congress and the 4th IRDiRC Conference to be held in Berlin, Germany, from 13-16 January 2021 is being organized in collaboration with the European Joint Program Rare Diseases (EJP RD) and in partnership with Eurordis (European alliance of patient organizations) and RDI – Rare Diseases International (global alliance of people living with a rare disease).
+The joint online edition of the 6th edition of the RE(ACT) Congress and the 4th IRDiRC Conference from 13-15 January 2021 has been organized in collaboration with the European Joint Program Rare Diseases (EJP RD) and partnership with Eurordis (European alliance of patient organizations) and RDI – Rare Diseases International (global alliance of people living with a rare disease).

 On behalf of the Organizing Committee for the RE(ACT) Congress and IRDiRC Conference 2021: